 The Jones Act or the Merchant Marine Act was passed in 1920.
 This federal law has many components, but also allows a ship employee or “seaman” injured at sea to file a lawsuit against their employer.
 This act calls for rightful compensation and recovery for the injured party.

 Even with all the regulations that were put in place after the Titanic, the seas can still be a very dangerous place.
-If you or a loved one has experienced a maritime accident due to negligence, call a knowledgeable and highly-skilled Houston maritime injury lawyer today for a free case evaluation.
+It is important you know your rights after a maritime accident and contact a knowledgeable and highly-skilled Houston maritime injury lawyer today for a free case evaluation.
 Through our extensive experience, the lawyers at The Krist Law Firm, P.C. will weigh your case and assist you in receiving what you deserve.

 Call us today at (281) 283-8500 to get started.